 Parcel.
 Contiguous lands under the control of a subdivider(s), not separated by streets, highways or railroad rights-of-way.
+A parcel may include lots of record, unplatted land, vacated right of way, or any combination thereof.

 Person.
 Any individual, association, partnership, or corporation, and includes any officer, employee, department, agency or instrumentality of a state or any political subdivision of a state.